Comprehensive Guide to Cat Kidney Disease

 If your cat has signs of kidney problems, you should take her to the vet.
 Actually, you should take your cat to the vet anytime her litter box habits change, because that is often a sign of a medical problem, such as a kidney or bladder infection.

 The most common sign of cat kidney problems is drinking more than usually.
 These are also symptoms of illnesses such as hyperthyroidism and diabetes.
 Your vet will do blood work to check for those conditions as well as checking for kidney problems.
+Early diagnosis through routine screening and monitoring changes in urine concentration and body weight, along with blood tests, is crucial in identifying and managing chronic kidney disease effectively, ensuring a better quality of life for cats.

 One of the things your vet will look for in the blood tests is BUN (blood urea nitrogen).
 This is a chemical that the liver makes from ammonia.
 BUN is excreted by the kidneys and if they are not functioning properly, the BUN level in the blood will be high.
 Your vet will also look at the levels of creatinine and phosphorous in the blood.
+Additionally, measuring a cat's blood pressure is significant in the diagnostic process to assess the degree of kidney disease, as hypertension is a common complication of CKD.

 In addition to doing blood work, the vet will examine your cat's urine.
 He or she will look for infection and loss of protein.
 Your vet may also take x-rays or do an ultrasound exam.
 In cats with chronic kidney problems, the kidneys often appear shrunken and irregular.